fluxusfrequency/blog/promotion-hints.md

 - Listen in standup for cool solutions and problems you're solving.
 Tons of good content there.
 - Link to other people's posts and tag them on twitter when you promote it
 - Include a CTA
+- Top 6 words for titles: How, Your, What, Best, Why, Tip (in that order)